simonerom/iotex-docs/docs/developer/integrations/guide.md

 Please follow [this guide](https://github.com/iotexproject/iotex-bootstrap#iotex-delegate-manual) to setup a full node running with the `gateway` plugin enabled.

-Optionally, please follow [this guide](TBD) to setup the dashboard for monitoring.
+Optionally, please follow [this guide - coming soon] to setup the dashboard for monitoring.

 ## Interact with IoTeX Full Nodes